The Ponds, New South Wales: Hospitals

 Hospitals nearby include Norwest Private, Westmead Hospital, The Children's Hospital at Westmead, Westmead Private, Mount Druitt Hospital, and Blacktown Hospital.
 In the near future, a hospital will be built in Rouse Hill, which will be less than a kilometre away.

 Churches

-There are a number of churches nearby, including The Church of Jesus Christ of Latter-day Saints, Every Nation Christian Church, Blessed John XXIII Catholic Church, Our Lady of the Rosary, Rouse Hill Anglican Church, The Salvation Army – Rouse Hill Region, Hillsong Church, NewHope Baptist Church and Life Anglican Church Quakers Hill.
+Several churches are nearby, including Stanhope Anglican Church, The Church of Jesus Christ of Latter-day Saints, Every Nation Christian Church, Blessed John XXIII Catholic Church, Our Lady of the Rosary, Rouse Hill Anglican Church, The Salvation Army – Rouse Hill Region, Hillsong Church, NewHope Baptist Church, Life Anglican Church Quakers Hill.

 Transport

 Road

 The main roads in the ponds are The Ponds Boulevard, Riverbank Drive, Ridgeline Drive, Hambledon Road, Stanhope Parkway and Schofields Road.
 Both the Westlink M7 and the M2 Hills Motorway provide easy road access to the suburb from the south and east, respectively.

 Bus

-The Ponds is serviced by Busways which provides services to Blacktown (734, 752), Rouse Hill (752), Schofields and Riverstone (734).
+The Ponds is served by Busways which provides services to Blacktown (734, 752), Rouse Hill (752), Schofields and Riverstone (734).